Qualitative Liquid Chromatography/Tandem Mass Spectrometry

 Limitations

-- Detection of drugs in umbilical cord tissue depends on extent of maternal drug use, as well as drug stability, unique characteristics of drug deposition in umbilical cord tissue, and the performance of the analytical method
+- Detection of drugs in meconium or umbilical cord tissue depends on the extent of maternal drug use, as well as drug stability in matrix, the unique characteristics of drug deposition in meconium and umbilical cord tissue, the quality and quantity of specimen submitted for testing, and the performance of the test method.

-- Minimum reporting limits are established for each compound, but quantitation of detected drugs is not performed
+- Minimum reporting limits and estimated concentrations are established for each compound, but quantitative results are not reported.

 References